National Disability Insurance Scheme (NDIS)

 The National Disability Insurance Scheme (NDIS) is an Australia-wide scheme to support people aged 0 to 65 years with permanent and significant disability.

-Through the NDIS, people with disability will be able to access "reasonable and necessary" supports to achieve their personal goals.
-Reasonable and necessary supports are those that help participants to live an ordinary life - that is, to build their skills and abilities so they can engage in education, employment and community activities.
+Through the NDIS, eligible people with disability are able to access "reasonable and necessary" supports to achieve their personal goals.
+Reasonable and necessary supports are those that help participants to live an ordinary life - that is, to build their skills and abilities and support them to engage in education, employment and community activities.

 The NDIS is managed by the National Disability Insurance Agency, or NDIA.
 The NDIA is responsible for determining eligibility for the scheme and for developing personalised support plans for participants.